 Adoption of French Polynesia & United States Entry Protocols

 Air Tahiti Nui has adopted the new Entry Protocols for both French Polynesia and the United States of America.
-For the convenience of our clients and fellow travelers, Venture Tahiti has provided a detailed overview of the new Entry Requirements for each country in our COVID-19 Travel Resources section, including the most recent vaccination requirements and definition of "fully-vaccinated".
+For the convenience of our clients and fellow travelers, Venture Tahiti has provided a detailed overview of the new Entry Requirements for each country in our COVID-19 Travel Resources section.
 As a passenger on Air Tahiti Nui, you will be required to adhere to these new protocols, which include mandatory COVID-19 tests prior to each flight.
 We encourage you to read and become familiar with the following summaries, as well as the corresponding source materials.

 Due to the ongoing Coronavirus pandemic, Air Tahiti Nui has implemented an array of enhanced sanitation measures to better ensure the health, safety and peace-of-mind of their passengers.
 You can view a quick video outlining these new protocols in our "Air Tahiti Nui | Enhanced Sanitation Measures" post.
 We encourage you to view the quick video.